top of page

 of Las Vegas, Nevada!) and I have been interested in learning about other languages and cultures for as long as I can remember.

-My first study abroad experience as a first-year university student was in Limoges, France, and my studies of the French language
+My first study abroad experience was in Limoges, France as a first-year university student, and my studies of the French language

 provided the foundation for me to later learn both Portuguese and Spanish (or, as I am now more likely to be found speaking, Portuñol!).

-After getting my MA in sociocultural anthropology in 2000, I moved to Tokyo and began my freelance career as a multi-faceted
+I then moved to Tokyo, where I began my freelance career as a multi-faceted wordsmith.

 My career has more recently allowed me to travel throughout the exquisitely gorgeous Japanese archipelago

-I can usually be found with my laptop writing feature articles or doing translation/editing work while drinking
+I can usually be found working on my laptop while drinking coffee across the

-coffee across the cafes of the metropolis, or at home putzing around in my garden.
+cafes of the metropolis, or at home putzing around in my micro veggie garden.

 About Me: About Me